opengaming/osgameclones/README.md

 - name: string          # Name of the original game (required)
   names: array          # Other names for the game, or other games in the series
   meta:
-    genre: array        # See genres in schema_originals.yaml
+    genre: array        # See genres in originals schema
-    subgenre: array     # See genres in schema_originals.yaml
+    subgenre: array     # See genres in originals schema
-    theme: array        # See genres in schema_originals.yaml
+    theme: array        # See genres in originals schema
 ```

 A Wikipedia link is created for all original game names; if the article link is different, use the following syntax: